adobe-type-tools/opentype-spec-drafts/varchintguide.md

     maxp count.

-2. When a font has a VARC table, the highest glyph mapped by the FontDICTSelect structure can be less than the maxp count as long as there is a `CFSH` table mapping any remaining glyphs.
+2. When a font has a VARC table, the highest glyph mapped by the FontDICTSelect structure can be less than the maxp count as long as two requirements are met.
+The first requirement is that there is a `CFSH` table that maps any remaining glyphs.
+The second requirement is that every glyph in the CharStringINDEX must be mapped.

     The ranges of mapped glyphs can overlap as described in (cross-reference `CFSH` section "The FontDICTSelect Offset")